Abhinayr006/Elevate-Labs-Task-2/README.md

 ## Notes for Mentors
 - The 3D scatter plot is provided as `3d_scatter.html` (not PNG) because `kaleido` 0.2.1, used for PNG export in Plotly, consistently hung on Python 3.13.
 Saving as HTML ensures reliability and offers interactivity (rotate/zoom in a browser) for better EDA insights.
 - All visualizations and inferences are generated in `ElevateLabsTask-2.ipynb`.
-Cells are numbered and commented for clarity (e.g., Cell 8 for the 3D scatter plot, Cell 10 for inferences).
+Cells are numbered and commented for clarity
 - Survival rates in `eda_inferences.txt` (e.g., ~70-80% for females) are approximate, based on visualizations.
 Exact rates can be computed using `df.groupby('Sex')['Survived'].mean()` if needed.

 ## How to View